DevArenaCN/CSC510ReviewForFinal/README.md

 - All implemented in Javascript and support cross-platform
 - Easier to work on both server and client sides.

+Difficult to integrate; MEAN one language up and down the stack (javascript) so (1) faster integrated testing; and (2) faster invention of new patterns.

 #### MVC: Define MVC?
 Give an example of the MVC architecture.
 List the componenets and their roles.
 Model-View-Controller.
 It isolates the application logic from the user interface layer and separates the concerns.
 - Model: directly manages the data, logic and rules of the application.
 - View: Display the representations of information to users.
 - Controller: controls the interaction between model and view.
+A file explorer;  Model, tree structured directories; View, window containing current directories; Controller, make/delete directories;

 #### Pipe & filter: What problem did the pipe & filter architecture tackle upon its creation?
 Why pipe&filter architecture is linear?
 What are the properties of pipe&filter architecture?
 Give an example that uses pipe and filter architecture?
 What are the advantages of pipe&filter architecture?
 What are some of the disadvantages?
 Processing the output of one program as the input of another.